Finnair hands more routes to Flybe to cut costs

 Finnair shares were up more than three percent by 0855 GMT and Flybe's shares were up four percent.

-In the past four years, Finnair has reported net losses totalling around 250 million euros.
+In the past four years, Finnair has reported net losses totalling around 250 million euros ($319.20 million).
 The economic downturn, low-cost competitors and high fuel prices have eroded profits of many national carriers around the world.

 Finnair said it was on track to achieve annual cost savings of 140 million euros by 2014, although the latest deal would not mean any immediate job cuts.